 You might also be interested in a related online discussion that has been happening over at the EduTech Debate site .

-Note: The image used at the top of this blog post of two cows peaking through a shed ("some different perspectives, perhaps?") is from Andy Wright.
+Note: The image used at the top of this blog post of two cows peaking through a shed ("some different perspectives, perhaps? please?") is from Andy Wright.
 Originally uploaded to Flickr, it comes via Wikimedia Commons and is used according to the terms of its Creative Commons Attribution 2.0 Generic license .